 Furthermore, analysis of model residuals showed overestimation of waterbody depth for concave waterbodies when models included a proxy slope measure (Fig. 4).
 We observed similar but smaller overestimation depending on if a waterbody was classified as a reservoir rather than a natural lake (Fig. 4).
 We found that models restricted to consider only concave lakes had lower error (both in absolute and relative terms) compared to models on other data subsets (e.g. convex lakes, reservoirs, natural lakes, see Table 2).
 Conversely, we did not observe any notable geographic patterns in model residuals (Fig. S6).

 The most important covariates in these models were those relating to spatial location, waterbody area, and perimeter (Fig. 5).
 Conversely, watershed metrics and waterbody elevation had little contribution to random forest model fit.
-The spatial location (i.e. HUC4, hydrologic subbasin) covariate was notably less importance in the true slope model compared to the two proxy slope models.
+The spatial location (i.e. HUC4, hydrologic subbasin) covariate was notably less important in the true slope model compared to the two proxy slope models.
 To evaluate the contribution of our “offset” models relative to the “base” geometric model, we can look at model importance calculations for the geometric max depth input to the random forest model (Fig. 5).
 These calculations indicate that omitting a geometric max depth term results in a 130%, 60%, or 50% increase in mean square error depending on the formulation of geometric max depth in Eq.
 1.

 Discussion

 Our tests of the geometric cone model of waterbody depth models show that specific proxy measures of waterbody geometry are not representative of true geometry measures across a broad array of waterbodies.
 Models using non-representative proxies showed increased error and systematic overestimation of depth in concave and reservoir waterbodies.
 Although our analysis was limited to waterbodies with available bathymetry data, these waterbodies did not have characteristics that differed from that of the overall waterbody population (apart from the fact that our study waterbodies were somewhat larger in area compared to the overall waterbody population, See Fig. S7, Table 1, Fig. S10).
-Although there is a possibility that there is some hidden bias not explored for in our analyses, this lack of difference suggests that our results are likely to be broadly applicable to nearly all waterbodies.
+Although there is a possibility that there is some hidden bias not explored for in our analyses, this lack of difference suggests that our results are likely to be broadly applicable to nearly all waterbodies in the study area.

 Representativeness of proxy measures of waterbody geometry